alifeee/blogtest/what-is-a-third-space/what-is-a-third-space.md

 - a place that is not your work or your home
 - and a place which you can visit semi-regularly, and have repeated interactions and chats with the same people, without planning to meet with them beforehand

-Immediately, meeting with friends/colleagues/acquaintances by shooting them a text renders the activity "not a third space", to me (it may be strange for me to refer to an activity as a space, but they are hard to separate).
+If you text friends/colleagues/acquaintances, and then go to a place to meet them, it is not a third space in my view.
+This is just a group of people meeting together, as an activity.
+A third space is somewhere people meet by chance, and somewhere that people are comfortable going to alone, because they know that people will be there who they can socialise with and chat to.

 I have tried to keep this definition broad, to include many places.
 In my personal opinion, some third spaces are better than others, "better" here meaning more socially "good".
 "Good" here meaning "good"[¹](#footnotes).

 ## Why (do they exist)?

 Humans are social creatures[²](#footnotes).
 Third spaces are places that people *choose* to go exist in, and to socialise in, unlike the more forced nature of socialising at work, or even at home.
+There is a level of intentionalness about going to a third space which renders them different to "the first" (home) or "second" (work) places.

 ## When (do they exist)?

 Okay, this is a strange W, but, I have twisted it into: third spaces have always existed, and I think people in "modern" society should be more aware of them as a social good, especially as the Internet and modern post-capitalism have trended younger generations towards a more... isolated lifestyle.
 In this way I also think that they should flourish and their existence grow.

+In my experience, a lot of people disregard third spaces as unimportant because they feel they lack the time outside of work and domesticity to be able to just "hang around" somewhere, without being *productive* with what little time they have left of the week.
+I think this is a bad thing, and that everyone should have more time (that fact alone is worth another entire blog post) to slow down and enjoy a third space.

 ## Where (are they)?